 GDYT Frequently Asked Questions – Employers

-There are four ways to get involved:
+There are five ways to get involved:

-- Make a financial contribution to the GDYT program to support summer work experiences for Detroit youth.
+Become a Funding Partner and make a financial contribution to the GDYT program to support summer work experiences for Detroit youth.

-The Grow Detroit’s Young Talent Program provides youth employment experiences to teens and young adults ages 14 – 24.
+The Grow Detroit’s Young Talent Program provides youth employment experiences and training to teens and young adults ages 14 – 24.
 Youth participants must be permanent residents of the City of Detroit and be eligible to work in the United States.

 Some of the youth who participate will come recommended from Detroit schools and nonprofits.
 Other youth will come from the pool of applicants who apply through the online application.
 The youth are screened, and surveyed for their interests before being matched with a worksite.